Dun & Bradstreet: 21st century

-On May 20, 2021, Dun & Bradstreet announced its intention to moving its global headquarters to Jacksonville, Florida.
+On May 20, 2021, Dun & Bradstreet announced its intention to move its global headquarters to Jacksonville, Florida.

+In 2024, Dun & Bradstreet integrated business banking and financial tools of Lili into its myD&B platform.

+On March 24, 2025, Dun & Bradstreet announced its agreement to be acquired by Clearlake Capital Group for 4.1 billion in cash, in a transaction valued at $7.7 billion, including debt.

 Operations

 The company generates revenue through subscription-based products, business information reports, data licensing agreements, strategic partnerships, and concierge services.

-The company derives revenues through two segments: Americas and non-Americas.
+The company derives revenues through two segments: Americas, and non-Americas.